alexis-nieto/metodos-numericos/README.md

 [Installation Process for Windows](https://phoenixnap.com/kb/install-pip-windows)

-Once installed, create and activate a virtual enviroment (to not fill your system with residual libraries).
+Once installed, create and activate a virtual enviroment (to not fill your system with residual junk libraries overtime).

 ```bash